Rosslyn BID Staff

-Justin Bensan is the Social Communications Specialist for the Rosslyn BID.
+Justin Bensan is the Social Communications Manager for the Rosslyn BID.
 His expertise is centered around social media: content creation, audience engagement and strategy.
 Through innovative means, Justin hopes to establish @RosslynVA as a fun and engaging social media brand while bringing value to the BID's stakeholders.

 Justin started his career in place marketing as the main voice behind @NotifyBoston, the then-official Twitter handle for the City of Boston, while working at the Mayor's Office.
 He then did communications work for the Massachusetts Office of Consumer Affairs and Business Regulation and for Smart Growth America.
 Immediately prior to arriving at the Rosslyn BID, Justin worked at the Golden Triangle BID, surveying streetscape amenities and executing their public summer events series just blocks away from the White House.

 Originally from Los Angeles, Justin graduated with a BA in Political Science and an Urban Affairs minor from Northeastern University.
-When he's not taking a picture from a plane, train, bike, or automobile, Justin is eating his way through the newest place he's discovered.
+When he's not taking a picture from a plane, train, bike,& or automobile, Justin is eating his way through the newest place he's discovered.

 PJ Sagan is the Administrative Assistant for the Rosslyn BID.
 A wearer of many hats, PJ supports the BID office and staff in a variety of roles.
 His main goal is to make sure everyone at the BID is able to work efficiently, and he strives to assist in that way however he can.